 …. more likely he will see you as a blurry and distant memory…

+But it really doesn’t have to be that way!
 If you utilize the techniques I’m going to show you, he’ll be able to remember how amazing things were with you.
 He’ll remember how it was when you two kissed.
 How it felt to hold your hand.
 And he’ll remember when and why he only wanted to be with you.”
+(6)

-5. the bullshit backstory
+5. The bullshit backstory

-9. Bonus stacks
+6. Bonus stacks

-- This video may be taken down soon – do NOT miss the end
+- This video may be taken down soon – do NOT miss the end.

 - Spots are limited